Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems

 The practicality of the Arnoldi-Lindblad approach lies in its ability to access the smallest Liouvillian eigenvalues without constructing the full superoperator, enabling efficient computation of the Liouvillian gap and its extrapolation to the weak-dissipation limit.
 In contrast to the momentum-resolved analysis of Ref.~\cite{znidaric2024momentum} for systems with periodic boundary conditions, our framework captures the global relaxation properties of the chain under open boundaries, providing a complementary perspective that links spectral relaxation modes directly to information scrambling.

-Overall, our results establish a quantitative bridge between unitary and dissipative descriptions of quantum relaxation, extending the Liouvillian-OTOC correspondence beyond the fully chaotic regime.
-This connection suggests that Liouvillian spectroscopy may serve as a general diagnostic tool for intermediate time dynamics and operator spreading in isolated quantum systems.
+Overall, our results establish a quantitative bridge between unitary and dissipative descriptions of quantum relaxation across a wide range of parameters.
+This connection suggests that Liouvillian spectroscopy may serve as a general diagnostic tool for intermediate-time dynamics and operator spreading in isolated quantum systems.